cf-cloud89/vpc-builder/README.md

 ### 2. Create Subnets

-This creates namespaces and connects them to the VPC.
+This creates namespaces and connects them to the VPC (bridge).

 **Find your internet interface:** Run `ip a` and find your main interface (e.g., `enX0`, `eth0`).